This user has not added any information to their profile yet.

 Heather O’Connor, Ph.D., CFRM, CAP®, is Vice President of Research and Learning at Daylight Advisors.
 She provides targeted commissioned research, program evaluation, and curricula development services to support philanthropic advisors and maximize social impact.

 Heather's work is informed by her experience as a frontline fundraiser.
-She is a former nonprofit executive with 20 years of experience fundraising for health and social service organizations.
-She has developed curricula on philanthropy and nonprofit management for academic and professional development programs since 2013.
+She is a former nonprofit executive with 25 years of experience fundraising for health and social service organizations.
+She has developed philanthropy and nonprofit management curricula for academic and professional development programs since 2013.

 Her research explores how social contexts influence philanthropic behavior and decision-making by donors, fundraisers, and philanthropic advisors.
 She is particularly interested in fundraising communication strategies, the role of social identity in philanthropic giving, and the professional development of fundraisers and philanthropic advisors.
 Her recent projects have included research on a professional development credential for philanthropic advisors, educational programs provided by a regional planned giving association, and a reflective learning curriculum for philanthropists and social impact investors.
 She is currently conducting research to understand the experiences unique to philanthropic advisors of color and LGBTQIA+ philanthropic advisors.
 Her findings inform the design of a new program offering networking, continuing education, and professional support.